Posted by Kevin Vaughan on Tue, Sep 14, 2021 @ 09:30 PM

 In a Post-COVID world, digital workflows have become more commonplace amongst AEC firms and their project partners.
-Unfortunately, this shift has led many to believe that absolutely all workflows happen on a screen, yet there is still a need for producing and using large paper construction plans.
+A primary driver of this is the dynamic function of employees working in a hybrid office/remote format.
+Unfortunately, this shift has led many to believe that almost all work happens on a screen.
+However, there is still a need to produce and use large paper construction plans.

-This continuing need means that many small to medium size AEC companies still entertain the idea of upgrading their wide-format tech for various reasons – upgrades, end-of-lease trade-ups, and expansion.
+This continuing need means that many small to medium size AEC companies still entertain upgrading their wide-format tech for various reasons – upgrades, end-of-lease trade-ups, and expansion.
 Therefore, equipment leasing remains a very viable option for many businesses.

 But, when it comes to leasing, options can be a bit dynamic and confusing, so make sure you understand all the factors before deciding which option suits you best.